Category Archives: IRWS

 Contents: Writing an academic text is a complex task.
 It requires knowledge of a range of accepted writing conventions and the ability to construct sentences that are not only idiomatically and grammatically correct but also suitably connected to one another.
 An awareness of the requirements and a degree of practice are necessary.

-This workshop is primarily for people who are in the process of writing an academic text in English – a proposal, abstract, article, thesis etc. It provides the opportunity to obtain individual feedback on a text which you submit before the workshop.
+This workshop is primarily for people who are in the process of writing an academic text in English – a proposal, abstract, article, thesis etc. It allows you to obtain individual feedback on a text you submit before the workshop.
 In the workshop, assistance will be given to enable you to self-correct any issues which have been highlighted (structure, understanding, logic, language etc.).
 In addition, an overview of the important characteristics of academic English writing will be discussed.
 If required, exercises will be available to highlight topics such as academic style (formality, impersonal and objective language, passive voice, caution, nominalisation); structure of a sentence, paragraph and document level; reporting verbs and their forms; coherence and cohesion; and citation and reference styles.

 A requirement of students: Please supply a maximum of 2 pages of text at least two weeks before the workshop begins.
 English language skills at CEFR level B2/C1 are required.